 Many have reached the place when saying I hate my job prompted them to finally take action to pursue a new career.
 For others, that action was imposed upon us by others, when we heard those words "Clean out your desk and return company owned materials".

-For me, it was the overload of patients that finally led to my being let go from my last job situation.
+For me, it was the overload of patients that finally led to my being let go from my last job situation as a Hospice Chaplain.
 I admit there was tension with new administrators as well, but the truth is I should have quit long before that time.

 You see, you may on the verge of the greatest days of your work career once you take action to take positive steps toward a new career.

-Own your feelings about hating your job, and should this be the time when to quit, let your career frustrations be the motivation to change careers, and even more important, to be changed by God's amazing grace.
+Own your feelings about hating your job, and, should this be the time to quit, let your career frustrations be the motivation to change careers, and even more important, to be changed by God's amazing grace.
+And perhaps you are on the verge of moving on to the job you love most!